ablazejuk/instagram-relations-exporter-chrome-extension-public/privacy-policy.md

 # Privacy Policy for NYF

-Last updated: Saturday, March 16, 2024
+Last updated: Tuesday, June 11, 2025

 NYF ("us", "we", or "our") operates the Not Your Fan Chrome extension (the "Service").